hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/api/_examples/iop/test_internal.md

 ## Overview

 This module contains an example of using the `iop` library to interact with a Taobao API.
-It demonstrates creating an API request, executing it, and handling the response.
+It demonStartes creating an API request, executing it, and handling the response.
 The example focuses on fetching product details using the `/product/item/get` endpoint.

 ## Imports